 B – The left panel displays your pages and page outlines in searchable structured list.
 The outline contains an expandable list of all widgets in your app.

-C – The header bar displays tools that you use to lock the layout, preview your experience, save, undo/redo, publish, and more.
+C – The builder toolbar displays tools that you use to lock the layout, preview your experience, save, undo/redo, publish, and more.

-D – The page is where you design and build your app by adding and moving widgets around the canvas.
+D – The canvas is where you design and build your app by adding and moving widgets around the canvas.